-^{}We thank Inês Martins, Mattia Picarelli, Donghai Zhang and Alessandro Franconi, for excellent research assistance.
-We received valuable comments from Neele Balke, Pablo Burriel, Giancarlo Corsetti, Sergio de Ferra, Philip Lane, Johannes Pfeifer, Morten Ravn, Dmitriy Sergeyev, and participants at various conferences and seminars.
+^{}We thank Inês Xavier Martins, Mattia Picarelli, Donghai Zhang and Alessandro Franconi, for excellent research assistance.
+We received valuable comments from the editor, three anonymous referees, Neele Balke, Pablo Burriel, Giancarlo Corsetti, Sergio de Ferra, Philip Lane, Johannes Pfeifer, Morten Ravn, Dmitriy Sergeyev and participants at various conferences and seminars.
 Broner and Martin acknowledge financial support from the Spanish Ministry of Economy, Industry and Competitiveness through the I+D Excelencia grant (ECO2016-79823-P), the Spanish Ministry of Science and Innovation through the Severo Ochoa Programme for Centres of Excellence in R&D grant (CEX2019-000915-S), and the Generalitat de Catalunya through the AGAUR grant (2017-SGR-1393) and the CERCA Programme.
 Martin also acknowledges financial support from the European Research Council under the EU Seventh Framework Programme (FP7/2007-2013) Consolidator Grant (615651-MacroColl).
-These are the views of the authors and not necessarily those of the ECB or the ESM.
+Part of this work was undertaken while Clancy was at the European Stability Mechanism and Martin was at the European Central Bank.
+However, these are the views of the authors and not necessarily those of the CBI, ECB or the ESM.